 Ledgestone Perfect for Interior Applications

-Interior-wise, it's good for dining room walls, foyers, hallways.
-I would not recommend installing it for a fireplace surround because over time smoke will discolor the stone.Continue to 10 of 10 below.
+Interior-wise, it's suitable for dining room walls, foyers, hallways.
+Installing it for a fireplace surround isn't recommended because over time smoke will discolor the stone.Continue to 10 of 10 below.

 10 of 10